perqin/hexo-generator-amp/README.md

 - **google_analytics**: Your google analytics tracking ID.
 - **html_minifier**: Enabled html_minifier.
 Please see [kangax/html-minifier](https://github.com/kangax/html-minifier) for the details.
 - **warningLog**: Enabled warnings.
+- **onlyForDeploy**: This option to shorten the hours, when you run local server.
+Option switch from ordinary-use to deploy-only. (default:`false`)

 #### Auther detail settings (optional)
 - **authorReading**: Your name description.